wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    these answers in response to a query for www.example.com allows the recursive resolver to pre-populate its cache and have these answers available immediately when a stub resolver or other DNS client asks for them.
+What is important to notice here is that the stub resolver

-   Other examples where this technique may be useful include SMTP (by including mail server addresses, SPF and DKIM records when serving
+Kumari, et al.           Expires January 4, 2018                [Page 2]

-Kumari, et al.          Expires January 12, 2017                [Page 2]
+Internet-Draft              DNS Extra Answers                  July 2017

-Internet-Draft              DNS Extra Answers                  July 2016
+   does not know what other questions it will need to make until after it has already made the request for www.exmaple.com, received the reply, made the HTTP connection and parsed the HTML.

-   the MX record), SRV (by providing the target information in addition to the SRV response) and TLSA (by providing any TLSA records associated with a name).
+   Other examples where this technique may be useful include SMTP (by including mail server addresses, SPF and DKIM records when serving the MX record), SRV (by providing the target information in addition to the SRV response) and TLSA (by providing any TLSA records associated with a name).
 This same technique can also be used to